Which is the Best Beach on Koh Chang For You?

-Once you have done that the Koh Chang Maps section will show you where places to stay, eat and drink are and the chapter on Hotels and Resorts on Koh Chang details my thoughts on numerous resorts, varying from backpacker huts to luxury hideaways, that you can book online.
-If you want to skip the crap and find the best places to stay in various price ranges, I put together a ‘Best of Accommodation‘ page.
-Take a look and it should speed up your hotel search.
+If you want to skip the crap and find the best places to stay in various price ranges, I put together a ‘Best of Koh Chang Accommodation‘ page.
+Take a look and it should speed up your hotel or bungalow search.

 You probably won’t stay here unless either you book the Aiyapura Resort thinking it is on White Sand Beach or you are looking for a beach villa for rent.
 As you’ll find lots of large houses available in the large, Siam Royal View housing development.
 Klong Son is a local village with a picturesque bay that is the property of a housing developer.
 Inland, the best elephant camp, fruit farms, good trekking, a golf driving range, cock fighting arena and even a rather nice little waterfall await you in the valley.